Session 9: The Revelation to St John

 Sermon on Revelation Washington Cathedral 2012

-Pay particular attention to the words at the end of the Creed this week if you say it and how it makes you feel as you do so.
+Pay particular attention to the words at the end of the apostle's or Nicene creed this week (in lockdown join an online service and listen out for this, or look one of these on the CofE website).
+How does it makes you feel as you say the words?
 What else in your church or the services today speaks of images from the book of Revelation?

 Share some of what you have found on the discussion board in the discussion Forum.